 At the end of the day, this Honda hybrid still bares the legendary Accord name, which means high-quality craftsmanship, reliable performance, and outstanding value retention.
-As it was previously mentioned, the 2018 Accord Hybrid refuses to compromise, so even the base model includes features like 60/40 split fold-down rear seats, deceleration selectors, auto high-beam headlights, best-in-class trunk space*, and the Honda Sensing* suite of driver assist technologies.
+As it was previously mentioned, the 2018 Accord Hybrid refuses to compromise, so even the base model includes features like deceleration selectors, auto high-beam headlights, 60/40 split fold-down rear seats, best-in-class trunk space*, and the Honda Sensing suite of driver-assistive technologies.

-The Honda Clarity Electric sedan may only be currently available for lease to drivers in California and Oregon, it offers a view of what Honda is not only capable of, but also of their overall vision of vehicles to come.
+The Honda Clarity Electric sedan may only be currently available for lease to drivers in California and Oregon, but it offers a view of what Honda is capable of, as well as their overall vision of vehicles to come.

-This all-electric model can be fully charged in just over three hours, at 240 volts, and it can reach an 80 percent charge, with a DC fast charging system, in a mere 30 minutes.
-The Clarity Electric has an EPA range of 89 miles on a full charge2, which is more than enough for many drivers to complete their daily commute, and then some.
-This equates to an EPA fuel economy rating of 126 city, 103 highway, and 114 combined MPGe.
-2
+This all-electric model can be fully charged in just over three hours at 240 volts, and it can reach an 80 percent charge with a DC fast charging system in a mere 30 minutes.
+The Clarity Electric has an EPA range of 89 miles on a full charge, which is more than enough for many drivers to complete their daily commute, and then some.
+Full electric-only miles-per-gallon of gasoline-equivalent are rated at 126 city, 103 highway, and 114 combined MPGe.*

-To not be mistaken for other Clarity models, the electric model is equipped with unique front-end style, headlights, taillights, and an exclusive 18-inch wheel design.
-However, it offers the same key points of the models when it comes to comfort, safety, interior space and entertainment features.
-For example, the Honda Sensing® safety suite, Display Audio with Android Auto™ and Apple CarPlay™ compatibility, dual-zone automatic climate control, heated leather seats, and more all come standard.
+Not to be mistaken for its Clarity siblings (Plug-In Hybrid and Fuel Cell), the electric model features an unforgettable light signature with LED headlights and LED taillights, a low profile, and an exclusive 18-inch wheel design.
+However, its cabin offers the same characteristics found on board the other Clarity models when it comes to comfort, safety, interior space, and entertainment tech.
+This means features like the Honda Sensing® suite, Display Audio with Apple CarPlay™ and Android Auto™ integration, dual-zone automatic climate control, and heated leather seats all come standard equipped.

-Its sleek sedan design is aimed for universal appeal, situating itself as a premium compact passenger car above the Civic in Honda’s lineup.
-In addition to offering an anticipated EPA fuel economy combined rating in excess of 50 mpg, the Insight will deliver class-leading passenger space and power.
+The sleek, sedan design of the 2019 Insight Hybrid is aimed for universal appeal, situating itself as a premium compact passenger car above the Civic within Honda’s lineup.
+In addition to offering an outstanding, EPA-estimated 55 city, 49 highway, and 52 combined mpg,* Insight delivers class-leading passenger space and power.

-Standard and available premium features will come in the form of leather seating, an 8-inch Display Audio touchscreen with Apple CarPlay™ and Android Auto™ integration, Honda LaneWatch™, the Honda Sensing™ suite of advanced safety and driver-assistive technologies, and much more.
+Standard and available premium features come in the form of leather seating, an 8-inch Display Audio touchscreen with Apple CarPlay™ and Android Auto™ integration, Honda LaneWatch™, the Honda Sensing® suite of safety and driver-assistive technologies, and much more.